-System boundaries as set by the BS 15978 determine the processes taken into consideration of the object of environmental assessment of construction projects as seen in Figure above.
-Cycle phases are classified in stages of the material production and transportation to site, construction processes, in use and end of life, as described in detail below.
-Further for simplicity, definitions for the purpose of these study carbon emissions associated with modules A1 to A5 are defined as capital carbon.
+System boundaries as set by the BS 15978 determine the processes taken into consideration of the object of environmental assessment of construction projects as seen in the Figure above.
+Cycle phases are classified into stages of the material production and transportation to site, construction processes, in use, and end of life, as described in detail below.
+Further for simplicity, definitions for the purpose of this study carbon emissions associated with modules A1 to A5 are defined as capital carbon.

 • A1-A3 (Cradle to Gate)

 Product stage also known as ‘cradle to gate’ and modules A1–A3, are carbon emissions (kgCO2e) released during raw material extraction, processing, manufacture (including prefabrication of components or elements), and transportation of materials between these processes until the product leaves the factory gates to be taken to site.

 • A4-A5 (Construction process stage)

 Modules A4 to A5 are associated with the embodied carbon released during the transport of materials/products to the site (A4), the energy usage due to activities on site (machinery use, etc.), and the carbon emissions associated with the production, transportation, and end of life processing of materials wasted on-site (A5) (O P & J J, 2020) (15804:2012, 2020).

 The usage stage includes the carbon emissions released due to use, maintenance, repair, replacement, refurbishment, and operational energy.
 Module B4 (replacement) is often the focus of the use stage when embodied carbon is being considered (O P & J J, 2020) (15804:2012, 2020).